feyisakedir/Portfolio-2nd-Project/README.md

 # 📖 [ About the Project] <a name="about-project"></a>
 > this is my 3rd microverse Portfolio Project and technical project!

 **[Design Portfolio project middle section of the mobile website.]** is my 3rd project in microverse platform!
-In this I try to update my CSS and HTML programming languages.
+In this I try to update my CSS and HTML programming languages knowledge.

 ## 🛠 Built With <a name="built-with"></a>